thorpej/nabu-figforth/nabu-comms.md

 * Version 0.1
     * Defined the protocol versioning convention.
     * Defined the initial set of error codes.
+    * Rename STORAGE-GET, STORAGE-PUT, and STORAGE-CLOSE to FILE-PREAD, FILE-PWRITE, and FILE-CLOSE, respectively.
+      This is a name change only; the semantics of these message are identical to previous versions.
+    * Use the term "file descriptor" rather than "storage slot".
 * Version 0.0 - Initial version

 ## Request messages